Fort Jefferson: Construction

 In 1829, under recommendations from Commodore John Rodgers, the survey ship Florida stopped at the Dry Tortugas to evaluate the anchorage.
 Contrary to Commodore Porter's experience, Josiah Tattnall III was delighted with what he found.
 The Dry Tortugas, he reported, consisted of 11 small keys and surrounding reefs and banks, over which the sea broke.
 There was an outer and an inner harbor.
 The former afforded a safe anchorage during all seasons and was large enough to let a large number of ships ride at anchor.
 Of more importance, the inner harbor combined a sufficient depth of water for ships-of-the-line, with a narrow entrance of not more than 120 yd.
 Tattnall noted that if a hostile power should occupy the Dry Tortugas, United States shipping in the Gulf would be in deadly peril, and nothing but absolute naval superiority could prevail.
 However, if occupied and fortified by the U.S., the Dry Tortugas would constitute the advance post for a defense of the Gulf Coast.
 Robert E. Lee, then a Captain in the U.S. army, shared this opinion and in February 1845 penned a letter to Thomas Blake (Commissioner of the General Land Office) recommending the reservation of the Dry Tortugas for military use.
 Capt.
 John G. Barnard then made a detailed reconnaissance in November 1844 and on 17 September 1845, the Dry Tortugas became a national military reservation.

-Construction of Fort Jefferson (named after the third U.S. President, Thomas Jefferson) finally began on Garden Key in December 1846, under the supervision of 2nd Lt.
+Construction of Fort Jefferson (named after the third U.S. President, Thomas Jefferson) began on Garden Key in December 1846, under the supervision of 2nd Lt.
 Horatio Wright, after plans drawn up by Lt.
 Montgomery C. Meigs were approved in November.
 Meigs' plans were based on a design by Joseph Totten.
 Chief of Engineers Totten eventually visited the fort in 1855, accompanying Louis Agassiz.
+Work was half complete in 1860.
+Workers consisted mostly of enslaved people hired from their owners in Key West and other parts of the State of Florida.
+Some White laborers, mostly Irish immigrants were also employed.
+The use of enslaved labor was discontinued in 1863.